Genymobile/scrcpy/doc/android-client.md

 The controller app does not require the desktop `adb` executable at runtime.
 It implements the ADB TCP transport, stores its RSA authentication key encrypted with Android Keystore in private app storage, pushes the matching scrcpy server to the target, and renders the target video with Android `MediaCodec`.
+It uses one authenticated ADB connection for the shell and video stream, and a second one for control input so video traffic does not delay touch events.

 ## Build